wrmack/SpeakerTracker/Design.md

 ## Overview
 - The app design is based on use-cases, using the Viewcontroller-Interactor-Presenter (VIP) architecture pattern described in Clean-Swift.
-- Apps are built to do stuff.
-It is logical to design an app based on the use-cases that are relevant to the user.
 - The VIP pattern separates responsibilities clearly and avoids the massive view-controller syndrome.
 - Clean-swift bases its VIP on storyboard scenes.
 I have applied the VIP pattern to any use-case, whether a view controller is required or not.
 If a view-controller is not required, a controller (sub-class of NSObject) is used.